gpolaert/agileek.github.io/_drafts/2015-04-05-docker-layers.md

 #### PS

-* If you know other tips to reduce the number of layers without loosing readability, feel free to post a comment, I'll gladly add them here.
+* If you know other tips to reduce the number of layers without losing readability, feel free to post a comment, I'll gladly add them here.